 Like so many others, my wife and I retired to southwest Florida for health reasons, and to get away from the cold weather we've lived with for all our lives.
 Little did we, or anyone else for that matter, know that the COVID-19 restrictions would limit our activities and travel in the state we planned to explore.

 One change was finding a new hobby to replace off-roading, that's where photography came in.
 I am an amateur and have found wandering around the low population areas where I live, taking photos, is a good way to get out and still stay safe.
-Since I can be in the Big Cypress/Everglades area in less than 30 minutes it's became my routine to explore these areas, and others, in search of wildlife.
+Florida has always been synonymous with alligators and symbolize Florida's extensive untamed wilderness that's home of far more wildlife than alligators.
+Since I can be in the Big Cypress/Everglades area in less than 30 minutes it's become my routine to explore these areas, and others, in search of wildlife to photograph.

 I don't pretend my photos are anything other than what they are, amateur photos.
-There's considerable differences among the photos I post, some due to my ability, some due to better lenses, some because I'm getting better, and some are included simply because I like the subject or it reminds me of a good day out.
+There's considerable differences among the photos I post, some due to my ability, some due to better lenses, some because I'm getting better, and some are included simply because I like the subject despite the photo being sub-par.

 I'm not a fan of Photoshopping and post-processing to improve my photographs, I simply don't think it's appropriate for wildlife photos in general.
-Is thos photo nice?
+Is this photo nice?
 Sure, but it's not realistic.
+(Non-Photoshopped Version)

 I am working on improving my photos, understanding and learning good techniques, and picking up tips from others sharing this hobby.
 If you feel the same, please join in and comment on existing photos, offer suggestions, critisim, tips or just say hello.

 Thanks for stopping by,